Showing posts with label Lech-Lecha - Week #3. Show all posts

 7 “For a small moment I have forsaken you,

-but I will gather you with great mercies.
+But I will gather you with great mercies.

-8 In overflowing wrath I hid my face from you for a moment,
+8 In overflowing wrath, I hid my face from you for a moment,

 but with everlasting loving kindness I will have mercy on you,” says Hashem your Redeemer.